Albert McCarthy

 Code Names, Signals, and Spies

 Albert McCarthy describes working with a North Korean spy.
 He details having to use code names and signals.
-He also elaborates on how this spy helped alleviate a set up from the North Koreans that almost occured in the Chorwon Valley.
+He also elaborates on how this spy helped alleviate a set up from the North Koreans that almost occurred in the Chorwon Valley.

 Share YouTube: